juhalehtonen/realtime-comments/README.md

 #### Limitations of chosen ETS approach

-In addition to the general tradeoffs between ETS and PostgreSQL (the default choice with Phoenix projects), there are some notable downsides:
+In addition to the general tradeoffs between ETS and PostgreSQL (the default choice with Phoenix projects), there are some downsides worth highlighting in the particular approach taken here:

   - **Single-node constraint**: ETS only runs on a single Elixir node, limiting the ability to scale horizontally through clustering without adopting a more distributed storage solution.
   - **Complex Table Management**: My approach for increased robustness introduces unnecessary complexity in table management for Realtime, which could be avoided with simpler solutions.
 The approach could be valuable in a real world project, but adds complexity to this toy project.
+This hopefully makes the conversation more interesting.

 ### Constrained feature set

 Realtime intentionally limits its features to managing Comments on a single Post, adhering closely to the project's original scope.
-This design choice excludes the management of Posts, aligning with the task's given objective.
+This design choice excludes the management of Posts, aligning with the task's given objective but limits the surface area of interesting features to discuss.

 ## Learn more